uncomputable/bitcoin-nix-tools/README.md

 ### Test Bitcoin Core

+First, build Bitcoin Core (see above).

-Run the boost tests.
+Then run the boost tests.

 ```bash
 make test # use "-j N" for N parallel jobs
 ```

-Run the functional tests.
+Or run the functional tests.

 ```bash
 python3 test/functional/test_runner.py # use "--extended" to include ignored tests